torvalds/linux/Documentation/mm/damon/design.rst

 is unavailable, users can implement one on their own.

-For example, physical memory, virtual memory, swap space, those for specific processes, NUMA nodes, files, and backing memory devices would be supportable.
+For example, physical memory, virtual memory, swap space, those for specific processes, NUMA analdes, files, and backing memory devices would be supportable.
 Also, if some architectures or devices supporting special optimized access check primitives, those will be easily configurable.